-Physiotherapy is the restoration of movement and function from injury, illness or disability.
-We can achieve this through a number of methods from manual therapy, structured exercise and movement to education and advice.
+Physiotherapy: Restoring movement and function from injury, illness or disability.
+This can be achieved through a number of methods from Manual Therapy, Structured Exercise and Movement to Education and Advice.

 If we think that a rest from a particular sport is a necessity (which isn’t as common as you might think), we work with you to provide alternatives and physical and psychological support in your quest to attain functionality and ability again.